 Input Output Reference

+I/O changes for Coincident Plant Sizing.
+B.Griffith, final 3/17/2015

 SimulationControl

 The input for SimulationControl allows the user to specify what kind of calculations a given EnergyPlus simulation will perform.
 For instance the user may want to perform one or more of the sizing calculations but not proceed to an annual weather file simulation.
 Or the user might have all flow rates and equipment sizes already specified and desire an annual weather without any preceding sizing calculations.
 Sizing runs, even for large projects, are quickly run – they do not add much to the overall simulation time.
 The SimulationControl input allows all permutations of run selection by means of 5 yes/no inputs.